 It allows the AEMC to require network companies to consider and consult on options to alleviate constraints on the interconnected transmission network when these companies have not initiated this process themselves.

-This analysis, set out in a decision report published today by the AEMC, shows that transmission network companies are adequately considering the need for inter-regional transmission investment in their planning activities and it is therefore not necessary to exercise the last resort planning power in 2015.
+This analysis, set out in a decision report published today by the AEMC, shows that transmission network companies are adequately considering the need for inter-regional transmission investment in their planning activities.
+It is therefore not necessary to exercise the last resort planning power in 2016.

 The AEMC is required to report annually on the last resort planning power.
 The AEMC has not exercised the last resort planning power since it was conferred on it in 2007.